STEM Education

 Every year, fourth and fifth graders from across Eastern Washington raise fish as part of the Salmon in the Classroom curriculum.
 Salmon in the Classroom is sponsored by the Benton Conservation District, an organization that stewards conservation practices involving soil, water, air, fish, and wildlife in Benton County, Washington.
 The Salmon in the Classroom unit allows students to hatch salmon eggs at school, study salmon life cycle and habitat, and learn to test water quality.
 The curriculum culminates with the release of the salmon into the Columbia River in an event known as Salmon Summit.

-At this year's Salmon Summit, hundreds of students were able to attend in person and even more students in Washington and Oregon tuned in to the virtual livestream on April 17 and 18.
+This year's Salmon Summit reached thousands of students across the region both in person and through the virtual livestream on April 15 and 16.
 Pacific Northwest National Laboratory (PNNL) staff demonstrated the tagging and release of 500 juvenile salmon, raised at PNNL's Aquatic Research Laboratory, into the Columbia River.

 This video details the process of tracking the salmon on their journey to the ocean and the role of researchers in studying fish passage/hydropower.
 (Video by Graham Bourque | Pacific Northwest National Laboratory)